 The service-based economy also has “benefits” for non-hackers.
 A disgruntled employee or activist may want to attack an organization but not have the cyber know-how to do so.
 With the new economy, they can buy or rent the skills they lack in the form of exploits, Denial of Service (DoS), or ransomware as a service.

 Exploits as a Service

 In the past, most hackers hoarded their exploits.
-When a zero-day vulnerability (a software security flaw that is known to the software vendor but doesn’t have a patch in place to fix the problem) is used, it’s out in the open, allowing network defenders to develop patches or antivirus signatures for it.
-Since these vulnerabilities can be difficult and expensive to find, it made sense that most threat actors would hoard them to use in their own campaigns.
+When a zero-day vulnerability (a software security flaw that is known to the software vendor but doesn’t have a patch in place to fix the problem) was used, it was out in the open.
+This allowed network defenders to develop patches or antivirus signatures for it.
+These vulnerabilities can be difficult and expensive to find.
+Most threat actors hoarded them to use in their own campaigns.